forcedotcom/code-builder-feedback/README.md

 Step right up.
 Code Builder is here.
 This web-based integrated development environment provides the power and flexibility of Salesforce Extensions for VS Code and Salesforce CLI, including the new unified CLI, in your web browser -- the tools you want, optimized to do Salesforce work easily and productively.

-This repository is your one-stop shop for beta interaction.
-We are funneling all feedback, discussion and links to documentation here so that you don't have to go digging to find things, and we can engage with you all in one place.
+This repository is your place to give us feedback or report an issue.
 This is a public repository.
 We request that you submit an 'Issue' if you are actively using Code Builder and have feedback or an issue.
+If you just have a question or want to chat about Code Builder, head over to our [Trailblazer Commuity Group](https://trailhead.salesforce.com/trailblazer-community/groups/0F94S000000kJcFSAU).

 ## We Want Your Feedback